-TRIUMPH is designed to fit within the broader programming of the School of Medicine and Public Health.
-Students in TRIUMPH have the same opportunity as their non-TRIUMPH peers to participate in other degree programs offered by the school.
-TRIUMPH students can complete a Master of Public Health degree, global health fellowship or Medical Scientist Training Program in between phases two and three of medical school.
-TRIUMPH works closely with school staff in Madison to ensure that students in the MPH track do not duplicate program requirements and see that credits and requirements of each program are aligned.
+TRIUMPH fits within the broader programming of the School of Medicine and Public Health.
+Students in TRIUMPH have the same opportunity as their non-TRIUMPH peers to participate in other degree programs, including the master of public health (MPH) degree, global health fellowship or Medical Scientist Training Program in between their third and fourth year of medical school.
+TRIUMPH works with staff in Madison to ensure that students in the MPH track do not duplicate program requirements and see that credits and requirements of each program are aligned.

 During the course of the program, students must remain in good academic standing and complete the eight TRIUMPH course credits, at least 160 hours of a community health project and final project presentations.
 Final presentations consist of an abstract (second year), scholarly poster (third year) and oral presentation (fourth year).

 Fall of first year

 As preparation, students should take PHS 712, Leadership in Medicine and Public Health, prior to beginning the TRIUMPH program.
 Students will be introduced to core public health concepts that prepare them to take on the additional community work involved in TRIUMPH.
 Students are encouraged to attend an informational session about TRIUMPH during their first year to hear from current students about the program and assess whether the program fits with their career goals.

 Second, third and fourth years

 Students take four, two-credit courses as part of their TRIUMPH experience.
 The Community and Public Health Enrichment Experience is a two-week intensive course held in early August, the fall prior to the second year.
 The experience course is followed by a longitudinal course starting in Phase 2 (January of the second year) that takes place every other Tuesday for the remainder of Phase 2 and a longitudinal course that runs the duration of Phase 3.
-Fourth-year students participate in a leadership skills course in October.
-This intensive course is also followed by a longitudinal course that takes place every other Tuesday.
+Fourth-year students also participate in a two-week intensive leadership skills course in October of Phase 3 (during the fourth year).

-The longitudinal project component of the course begins during fall of the second year and continues until the student graduates from medical school for a total 30-month project commitment.
+The longitudinal project component of the course begins with Phase 2 in January of the second year and continues until the student graduates from medical school for a total 30-month project commitment.